consandstuff/consandstuff.github.io/rhythmcons/sound-voltex/sdvx-normal/index.md

 >Also, if you don't have a bigger printer or a place to print, you can print a design using 3 pieces of A4 paper, and some tape.

 Use a **exacto-knife** or a **cutter** to cut the holes on the artwork.
-You can do this more easily if you put the acrilic on top and just cut using it as a ruler.
+You can do this more easily if you put the acrilic on top and just cut using the acrylic as a ruler.

 Finally put the artwork on the box, and then the clear acrylic on top of the artwork.
 Keep it fixed with a bolt on each corner.

 The **buttons** are easy to install.
 Just take the plastic nut out and the holder part, put the button through the hole in the acrylic and put the holder and the nut from the other side back again.
+If you made the holes on the box 2 or 3 mm bigger on each side the plastic button should pass through the box hole easily, that way it'll be attached to the acrylic only.

 For the **encoders** you'll first need to make a small round dent on each of the 3 screw holes for each encoder. **We need to hide the head of the bolt so it doesn't poke up and scratch our knobs. **